 However, the aforementioned predominance of consecutive interpreting during the interwar period meant that the number of interpreters trained to participate in the trials was very small.
 Therefore, a selection process based more on intuition rather than on reliable tests was used.
 In some cases, the selected candidates went through a very brief training process in which they practiced with simulated trials.
 In other cases, they were sent directly to the booths without any type of previous training.
 Technical and logistics difficulties, the spoken speed of the speakers burdened the early interpreter’ tasks.
 However, the speed problem was solved by using a system of lights that allowed the interpreters to request speakers to slow down their pace or stop completely.

 The profession has evolved considerably since the end of World War II.
 One of the most significant changes is the steady advance of simultaneous interpreting which surpassed consecutive interpreting, in spite of the reluctance of veteran interpreters, who considered simultaneous interpreting to be a threat to their status and position.
 Indeed, it is evident that simultaneous interpreting hinders the interpreter’s view and may cause him to feel like his job is very mechanical.
 However, these factors were unable to counteract the many advantages that simultaneous interpreting offers.

-If you would like more information about the recent history of interpretation please read: Baigorri Jalón, J. (2000).
+If you would like more information about the recent history of interpreting please read: Baigorri Jalón, J. (2000).
 La interpretación de conferencias: el nacimiento de una profesión, de París a Nuremberg.
 Granada: Comares (available in Spanish and French).